SFDR

 • Why do we Care about Principle Adverse Impact (PAI)?

-• PAI Require FMPs to Provide 2 Types of Disclosure
+• PAI Require FMPs to Provide Two Types of Disclosure

 • Mandatory Adverse Sustainability Indicators